Karen Bass's Long March from Communist Fringe to Biden's VP Shortlist

 “The principal function of the Directorate of Intelligence was penetration and recruitment in the United States of America,” Peraza said.
 With America’s Central Intelligence Agency (CIA) primarily focused on its Soviet counterpart, the smaller Cuban intelligence service could operate with greater impunity, Peraza explained.

-But the greatest service Cuban intelligence officials provided for their Soviet masters was to entice Americans into betraying their country by helping America’s enemies.
+The greatest service Cuban intelligence officials provided for their Soviet masters was to entice Americans into betraying their country by helping America’s enemies.
 The DGI had an easier time recruiting American assets because American radicals felt more affinity for Cuban communists than for Russians.
 All of this made Cuba’s intelligence apparatus a major asset to the Soviets in their Cold War efforts to defeat the United States.

 “The Soviet Union utilizes Cuba because of its great potential in the intelligence field against the United States,” Peraza said.
 “The Soviet intelligence officers always saw in the Cuban intelligence service a great potential of penetration in the United States, because Cuba is a small country, not a great power, and many people in the United States feel a certain sympathy toward a small country.”